Portkey-AI/gateway/README.md

 ### Compatible with OpenAI API & SDK

-Gateway is fully compatible with the OpenAI API & SDK, and extends them to call 200+ LLMs and makes them reliable.
-To use the Gateway through OpenAI, you only need to update your `base_URL` and pass the provider name in headers.
+The AI Gateway is compatible with the OpenAI API & SDK, and extends them to call 200+ LLMs and makes them reliable.

+To use the Gateway through OpenAI, update the `base_URL` and pass the `provider` in headers.
 * To use through Portkey, set your `base_URL` to: `https://api.portkey.ai/v1`
 * To run locally, set: `http://localhost:8787/v1`